 When we arrived, it was about 1 p.m. on a Friday, and it felt like we had the place to ourselves.
 The biggest surprise on a menu filled with Mexican classics was a blurb about Original's emphasis on serving fresh food made from quality ingredients, including 90% lean meat, Wisconsin cheddar, skinless chicken, and olive oil.

-Meanwhile, Kel got the large taco salad packed with fresh ingredients, including chicken, lettuce, tomato, onion, cheese, guacamole, and sour cream in a crispy tortilla shell.
+Meanwhile, Kel got the large taco salad packed with fresh ingredients, including chicken, lettuce, tomato, onion, cheese, guacamole, and sour cream.
 Other standard fare included chile con queso, stuffed jalapenos, nachos, quesadillas, and fajitas.

 The Fancy

 We began with a stellar zero-alcohol cocktail called the Knight's Watch, made with Ritual Zero Proof Gin, fresh lemon, housemade blackberry syrup, and egg whites.
-Fresh oysters with a cantaloupe mignonette followed.
+Then we had fresh oysters with a mignonette of cantaloupe.

 Star Drug Store

-I was up bright and early Saturday morning, thinking about breakfast in downtown Galveston's Strand Historic District.
-My first stop was Red Light Coffee Roasters for a coconut and vanilla foam cold brew (yum!).
+I was up bright and early on Saturday morning, thinking about breakfast in downtown Galveston's historic Strand District.
+My first stop was Red Light Coffee Roasters for a coconut-and-vanilla-foam cold brew (yum!).

 Monarch Restaurant (Grand Galvez Hotel)